-- → licensing of foreign vessels and regulation of fisheries and port access;
+- → licensing of foreign vessels and regulation of fisheries and port access:

 - → Vessel Monitoring Systems (VMS);

 - → observer programmes;

 - → inspections at sea; and

 - → fisheries enforcement reporting and information systems.

-Other measures set out in the IPOA-IUU may also be considered, such as ensuring that national legislation fully implements port State measures and provides for related matters such as evidentiary standards and admissibility (e.g. the use of electronic evidence and new technologies).
+Other measures set out in the IP-OA-1UU may also be considered, such as ensuring that national legislation fully implements port State measures and provides for related matters such as evidentiary standards and admissibility (e.g. the use of electronic evidence and new technologies).

 2.3.
-Exchange of information among relevant national agencies and coordinate their activities in implementing IOTC PSMR
+Exchanging information among relevant national agencies and coordinating their activities in implementing the Indian Ocean Tuna Commission port State measures resolution

-A broad perspective of information flow for foreign vessels seeking entry into port can be viewed in a series of simplified sequential phases, from their planned arrival to departure.
+The information flow for foreign vessels seeking entry into port can be viewed in a series of simplified sequential phases, from their planned arrival to departure.
 At each step there should be several agencies involved, each having specific objectives in coordinating access to port and use of port facilities and services.

-These can be placed into four broad categories:
+These can be placed into four broad categories (Figure 9).